OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 </html>
 ```

 **Explanation:**

-* **`.card`:**  This class styles the main card container, setting background, border radius, shadow, and importantly, `overflow: hidden` to initially hide the description.
-The `transition` property ensures a smooth animation.
+* The `.card` class sets up the basic styling for the card, including background color, border radius, and shadow.
+The `overflow: hidden;` is crucial for initially hiding the expanded content.
+The `transition` property enables the smooth animation.
-* **`.card-content`:** This class provides internal padding for the card content.
-* **`.card-title`:** Styles the card's title.
-* **`.card-description`:** This is crucial.  `height: 0` initially hides the description, and `overflow: hidden` prevents it from spilling outside its container.
-The `transition` matches the card's transition.
-* **`.card:hover .card-description`:** This is the key selector.
-On hover over the `.card`, the `.card-description`'s `height` is set to `auto`, allowing it to expand to its natural content height.
+* The `.card:hover` selector triggers the height change to `auto`, allowing the card to expand to fit its content.

-The combination of `overflow: hidden`, `height: 0`, and the transition on hover creates the expanding effect.
-The matching transitions ensure a smooth, visually appealing animation.
+* The `.hidden` class initially sets the opacity and height to 0, effectively hiding the extra content.
+The `transition` property on `.hidden` ensures smooth changes in opacity and height.
+* The `.card:hover .hidden` selector reverses the effect of `.hidden` when the card is hovered, revealing the hidden content.

 **Links to Resources to Learn More:**

-* **MDN Web Docs CSS Transitions:** [https://developer.mozilla.org/en-US/docs/Web/CSS/transition](https://developer.mozilla.org/en-US/docs/Web/CSS/transition)
+* **MDN Web Docs - CSS Transitions:** [https://developer.mozilla.org/en-US/docs/Web/CSS/transition](https://developer.mozilla.org/en-US/docs/Web/CSS/transition)
+* **MDN Web Docs - CSS Overflow:** [https://developer.mozilla.org/en-US/docs/Web/CSS/overflow](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow)
 * **CSS-Tricks (General CSS learning):** [https://css-tricks.com/](https://css-tricks.com/)